cysouw/diathesis/text/c07_reflexive.md

 c.
 Er sieht nur sich selbst.
 :::

-### [ NA | Na ] Accusative self reflexive {#sec:reflexive-self-inflicting-accusative}

-This construction is often seen as the prototypical self-inflicting reflexive: a transitive verb with a nominative and an accusative argument allows for the accusative to be replaced by a reflexive pronoun, indicating that the action is performed on the nominative subject itself [@next a,b].
+The nominative-accusative construction is often seen as the prototypical self-inflicting reflexive: a transitive verb with a nominative and an accusative argument allows for the accusative to be replaced by a reflexive pronoun, indicating that the action is performed on the nominative subject itself [@next a,b].
 This alternation is possible for very many verbs that can have both an animate nominative and accusative argument.

 ::: ex
 a.
 Ich wasche das Auto.